 Retail shopkeepers.

-74. The Commissioner may in his or her discretion, and notwithstanding the provisions of the preceding section, authorise any retail shopkeeper to manufacture and sell articles partly manufactured of precious mineral without being licensed as a goldsmith if such shopkeeper satisfies the Commissioner that the selling of such articles shall not constitute the sole or principal portion of his or her business.
+74. The Commissioner may in his or her discretion, and notwithstanding the provisions of section 73 of this Act, authorise any retail shopkeeper to manufacture and sell articles partly manufactured from precious minerals without being licensed as a goldsmith, if the shopkeeper satisfies the Commissioner that the selling of such articles shall not constitute the sole or principal portion of his or her business.